Hurricane Nora (1997): Arizona

-Nora moved into the state on September 25 as a weakening tropical storm and deviated from its forecast track, which meant that eastern and central parts of the state including Tuscon received only minimal rainfall and breezy conditions.
+Nora moved into the state on 25 September as a weakening tropical storm and deviated from its forecast track, which meant that eastern and central parts of the state including Tucson received only minimal rainfall and breezy conditions.
 As Nora moved into the state, a 40 nmi band of hurricane-force winds was observed on the Yuma doppler radar, which caused tropical storm force winds of between 50-60 mph to be reported in Yuma and Pima counties.
-These winds tore off shingles and awnings from houses, while street signs, traffic lights and powerlines were blown away which in turn caused about 10 000 people to loose power in Yuma.
+These winds tore off shingles and awnings from houses, while street signs, traffic lights and powerlines were blown away which in turn caused about 10 000 people to lose power in Yuma.
 The system was also responsible for a significant rainfall event over parts of western and northern Arizona, with rainfall totals of 1–4 in widely reported, while a rainfall total of 12.01 in was reported on the Harquahala Mountains broke the states 24-hour rainfall record set during Tropical Storm Norma in September 1970.
 As a result of the rain, significant flooding and runoff events were reported on several washes in Wickenburg, as well as on the Centennial Wash, Hassayampa River, Jackrabbit Wash and Tiger Wash.
 The most notable of these runoff events took place on the Centennial Wash where the Narrows Dam suffered two large breaches, which as a result caused a torrent of water to surge through Aguila after an earthen dam protecting the city gave way.
 As a result, 35 farm workers had to be evacuated to a middle school in Wickenburg from their homes on the Martori Farms complex, while around 300–500 acres of melons and approximately half of the cotton crop on the farm were destroyed.
 The counties of La Paz, Maricopa and Mohave subsequently declared that an emergency existed in Aguila, which allowed them to receive state funds.
 The combination of torrential rainfall and preexisting groundwater-related subsidence led to the opening of a fissure in the Harquahala Plain 70 mi west of Phoenix.
 The fissure was 4400 ft long, 10 ft wide, and 5 ft deep.
 It was later estimated that Nora had caused around $3 million in damages to both local government and state property as well as $150 to $200 million of damage to crops.